An equivalence between critical points for rank constraints versus low-rank factorizations: Convergence guarantees

 where the rank $r'<r$ proves a more restrictive constraint.
 In a statistical setting where we are aiming to recover some true low-rank parameter, we might think of $r'$ as the true underlying rank, while $r\geq r'$ is a relaxed rank constraint that we place on our optimization scheme.
 More generally, we are simply aiming to show that optimizing over rank $r$, while not ensuring the best rank-$r$ solution, is competitive with the best lower-rank solution.

-Under these conditions, \citet{liu2018between} prove that any stationary point $X$ of PGD with step size $\eta = 1/\beta$ satisfies restricted optimality with respect to any rank $r' < r/\kappa^2$.
+Under these conditions, \citet{liu2018between} prove that any fixed point $X$ of PGD with step size $\eta = 1/\beta$ satisfies restricted optimality with respect to any rank $r' < r/\kappa^2$.
 Based on our main result, \thmref{main}, the same guarantee also holds for any SOSP of the factorized problem.
-For completeness, we restate their result along with the new extension to the factorized problem: \begin{theorem} Assume that $\f(X)$ satisfies $\alpha$-RSC~\eqnref{RSC} and $\beta$-RSM with respect to rank $r$.
-Then: \begin{itemize} \item \citep{liu2018between} For any stationary point $X$ of PGD with step size $\eta = 1/\beta$,
+For completeness, we restate their result along with the new extension to the factorized problem: \begin{theorem} Assume that $\f(X)$ satisfies $\alpha$-RSC~\eqnref{RSC} and $\beta$-RSM~\eqnref{RSM} over an open subset $\mathcal{X}\subseteq\R^{m\times n}_{\rank(r)}$.
+Let $\kappa = \beta/\alpha$.
+Then: \begin{itemize} \item \citep{liu2018between} For any fixed point $X\in\mathcal{X}$ of PGD with step size $\eta = 1/\beta$,